ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/lists.md

 Higher-level constructs:

-- Abstract away lower-level details, allowing developers to work with more generalized and easier-to-use interfaces.
+- Abstract away lower-level details, allowing developers to work with more generalised and easier-to-use interfaces.
 - Reduce the amount of manual code a developer needs to write.

 ## Why do we want to use lists?